 An annuity is a contract issued by an insurance company that pays a stream of income for a specified period or often for the remaining life of the contract holder.

-Annuities are often sold by insurance agents and registered representatives as a way to provide income for their client’s retirement needs.
+Annuities are often sold by insurance agents and registered representatives as a way to provide a steady stream of income for their client’s retirement needs.
 But annuities have several pros and cons to consider before investing your retirement funds there.

 How an annuity works

-When you purchase an annuity, you hand over a lump sum of money or a series of premiums to an insurance company.
+When you purchase an annuity, you hand over a lump sum of money or a series of premium payments to an insurance company.
 In exchange, the insurer promises to pay you a series of payments now or in the future.
 Those payments can last for a specific number of years or for the rest of your life — no matter how long you live.
-Money invested in an annuity grows tax-deferred, meaning you’re taxed upon withdrawal.
+Money invested in an annuity grows tax-deferred, meaning you’re taxed upon withdrawal or when payments begin.

 The main types of annuities are:

-Some annuities are immediate, meaning that annuity payments can begin immediately after the premium is paid.
+Some annuities are immediate, meaning that annuity payments can begin within a year or less after the premium is paid.
 Others are deferred annuities, meaning that payments begin at some point in the future, as stipulated in the annuity contract.

 Pros and cons of annuities

-Annuities can be a tool in your retirement planning strategy, offering reliable income and tax advantages.
-However, like any financial product, they have their pros and cons.
+Like any source of retirement income, annuities have their pros and cons.
 Understanding these can help you make an informed decision about whether an annuity is right for you.

 Advantages of annuities